sas-quantome/.github/profile/README.md

 ---

 ### About Us
-Quantome turns messy data into production-ready, high-performance data assets.
+Quantome helps you turn messy data into production-ready, high-performance data assets.
 Data refinement and annotation services empower your AI and end vendor lock-in.

-### Our Open-Source Work
-Explore our open-source repositories below...